junxit/us-congress-bills-116/metadata.md

 - 2019-09-24 — Introduced in House
 - 2019-09-24 — Referred to the House Committee on Transportation and Infrastructure.
 - 2019-09-24 — Sponsor introductory remarks on measure.
 (CR E1204)
+- 2019-09-25 — Referred to the Subcommittee on Water Resources and Environment.
+- 2020-02-26 — Committee Consideration and Mark-up Session Held.
+- 2020-02-26 — Ordered to be Reported by Voice Vote.
+- 2020-02-26 — Subcommittee on Water Resources and Environment Discharged.
+- 2020-09-04 — Placed on the Union Calendar, Calendar No. 390.
+- 2020-09-04 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-487.
+- 2020-09-04 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-487.